Conservation International

 For over 30 years, Conservation International has been using science and policy to protect nature, working to spotlight and secure the critical benefits that nature provides to humanity.
-Since their inception, they have helped to protect more than 6 million square kilometers of land and sea across more than 70 countries.
-Currently with offices in 29 countries and 2,000 partners worldwide.
+Since their inception, they have helped to protect more than 6 million square kilometres of land and sea across more than 70 countries.

 The restoration project supported by the Swarovski Foundation, aims to assist Costa Rica's actions to achieve its decarbonization plan goals by restoring and protecting mangroves in service of climate change mitigation and the wellbeing of people, primarily women.
 This includes the establishment of female-led mangrove nurseries, replanting in degraded areas and training on mangrove restoration, and identification of alternative livelihoods opportunities linked to mangrove conservation.